 Currently, about 10 percent of California's high school graduates attend a UC campus.
 Out-of-state residents make up an increasingly large share of UC enrollment, approximately 33,000 students, which was 15 percent of total enrollment as of the 2016/2017 academic year.
 However, the California State legislature enacted legislation to limit the number of non-resident students at UC campuses by academic year 2029/2030 (California Legislative Analyst's Office 2019).
 More specifically, the State's Budget Act of 2016 called for the Regents to adopt a policy limiting the number of undergraduate non-residents as a condition for receiving certain funding.
 On May 18, 2017, the Regents adopted a policy on non-resident enrollment.
 Under that policy, non-resident enrollment will be capped at 18 percent at five UC campuses.
-At the other four campuses where the proportion of non-resident enrollment will be capped at the proportion that each campus enrolls in the 2017-18 academic year.
+At the other four campuses where the proportion of non-residents exceeds 18 percent - UC Berkeley, UC Irvine, UC Los Angeles, and UC San Diego - non-resident enrollment will be capped at the proportion that each campus enrolls in the 2017-18 academic year.